Skip to main content

 Figure \(\PageIndex{18}\) shows some examples of glyceroglycolipids.

-The above figure (right) shows an example that has no phosphate but also doesn't have a mono- or polysaccharide for a head group.
-Rather it has a betaine group.
-Betaine is the common name for trimethylglycine but is used for any N-trimethylated amino acids.
-Betaine glycerolipids are found in lower eukaryotic organisms (algae, fungi, and some protozoa), in photosynthetic bacteria, and in some spore-producing plants like ferns.
+The betaine lipids (top right in the figure above) have neither a phosphate nor a sugar in the head group.
+The head group is betaine (trimethylglycine or any N-trimethylated amino acid).
+Betaine glycerolipids are found in lower eukaryotic organisms (algae, fungi, and some protozoa), photosynthetic bacteria, and spore-producing plants like ferns.
 Some would call these lipoamino acids.

 A new malarial vaccine with a glycoglycerolipid adjuvant

-It is been extremely difficult to develop a vaccine against malaria.
-The resident time of the plasmodium parasite in the blood after a mosquito bite is quite short (just a few hours) so any immune response against it must be very fast.
-The sporozoite parasite soon migrates to the liver where it proliferates before leaving the liver and infecting red blood cells.
-In the liver, it is more sequestered from the antibody response engendered by typical vaccination which promotes the differentiation and proliferation of B-cells into antibody-producing cells.
+It is extremely difficult to develop a vaccine against malaria.
+The resident time of the plasmodium parasite in the blood after a mosquito bite is quite short (just a few hours), so any immune response against it must be very fast.
+The sporozoite parasite soon migrates to the liver, proliferating before leaving the liver and infecting red blood cells.
+The parasite is more sequestered in the liver from the antibody response engendered by typical vaccination, which promotes B-cell differentiation and proliferation into antibody-producing cells.
 Another type of lymphocyte, T cells, can also be activated in an immune response.
-In particular, CD8 memory T cells (Trm cells) are produced in the liver against parasites but high levels are needed.
-Mouse liver cells make modest levels of Trm cells when vaccinated with mRNAs encoding the large ribosomal subunit protein L6 (RPL6) of the plasmodium.
+In particular, CD8 memory T cells (Trm cells) are produced in the liver against parasites, but high levels are needed.
+Mouse liver cells make modest levels of Trm cells when vaccinated with mRNAs encoding the plasmodium's large ribosomal subunit protein L6 (RPL6).
 This is found in the liver for about a week after infection.
-However, when an "adjuvant" (something that increases the immune response usually in a nonspecific way) containing α-galactosylceramide (αGC)is used, there is an increase in the production of liver Trm cells.
+However, when an "adjuvant" (something that increases the immune response, usually in a nonspecific way) containing α-galactosylceramide (αGC) is used, there is an increase in the production of liver Trm cells.
 Chemically modifying the αGC adjuvant greatly increases the production of Trm cells.
 The structure of αGC and its derivatives are shown below.

-The adjuvant interacts as an agonist with type I natural killer T cells which activates them and amplifies the immune response in the liver.
+The adjuvant interacts as an agonist with type I natural killer T cells, activating them and amplifying the liver's immune response.
 Mice vaccinated with an mRNA vaccine containing the modified αGC adjuvant were afforded protection against the plasmodium parasite.
 The protection extended to mice previously exposed to the parasite as well.

 Membrane Lipids - Sphingolipids